Amsterdam Wooden Drydock II: Drawing of Javaan in the dry dock

 From 1859 there is a drawing of the dry dock by Johan Conrad Greive (1837-1891).
 It shows De Javaan on the dry dock.
 De Javaan is mentioned in an 1860 overview as a frigate under Captain H. Munnix.
 Flag No. 275, shipping line J. Kooij and J. Kooij Jr. capacity 736 ton, and dating from 1826.
 Javaan arrived from Batavia in Texel on 14 May 1859.
 On her next return voyage she ran aground near Egmond aan Zee in January 1861, but got free on her own.
 In March 1861 the frigate Javaan of 736 ton or 389 last was offered for sale in the Oosterdok.
 "De Javaan" was a special ship, because it had been built in the Dutch East Indies.
 As such a note by J. Kooij Jr. about her good qualities made it into a political debate about building navy ships in the Dutch East Indies, instead of sending them from the Netherlands.

 Other depictions of the dry dock

 Amsterdam Wooden Drydock II is depicted almost in its entirety on a c.
 1860 painting of the Westerdok by Kaspar Karsen.
-This also depics the Amsterdamsche Stoom Suikerraffinaderij.
+This also depicts the Amsterdamsche Stoom Suikerraffinaderij.
 Another painting of the dry dock is by Jacobus Plaat, which is dated 1859.
 The Meursing collection had an 1880 photograph of the dry dock.